mkane968/Text-Mining-with-Student-Papers/README.md

 Convert individual files from docx (or any other file extension) to text by going to "File -> Save As ->" and selecting txt as extension.
 Do this if small batch of files  has different extension like .pages or .pdf.

 ## Code Usage
-[**Merge Student Essays and Metadata**](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Merge_Student_Essays_%26_Metadata.ipynb): Associate all student essays with their metadata in a pandas dataframe and download tsv file
+[**Merge Student Essays and Metadata**](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Merge_Student_Essays_%26_Metadata.ipynb): Associate all student essays with their metadata in a pandas dataframe and download as a tsv file/

 **Preprocessing & Basic Text Analysis**: Perform basic cleaning and exploratory text mining on essays.